Terry-Su/blog/build-contents/Life/The Reason of Writing Blog/en.md

 ## Add fun to daily life
 The process of learning is boring sometimes.
 However, when writing a blog, I can do something interesting.
-I can create an animation to show complex and boring theory vividly, for example,.
+I can create an animation to show complex and boring theory vividly, for example.

 ## Build personal website